OMR-Research/Smashcima/docs/03_scene-objects.md

         self.note = None # type: ignore
 ```

 Also note that you cannot really *destroy* a python class instance.
 Only the garbage collector can do that.
 And only when no live instances point to it.
-Doing `del my_note_color` only deletes the local variable, NOT the instance.
+Doing `del my_note_color` only deletes the local variable, _not_ the instance.
 You can still get hold of the instance via `my_note.inlinks`.
-That's why you need a dedicated `detach()` method that breaks these links.
+That is why a dedicated `detach()` method that breaks these links is necessary.

 ## Relationship querying